megleedev/Survival-Game-Live-Project/README.md

 ![Screenshot 2023-12-14 004420](https://github.com/megleedev/Survival-Game-Live-Project/assets/127007134/5c3432d2-0178-4e44-b17f-fb575d16185a)
 > [!NOTE]
-> *Attacking is the behavior that occurs when the enemy catches up to the player and is detected by the arrow components drawing lines in front of it.
+> *Attacking is the behavior that occurs when the enemy catches up to the player and the player is detected by the arrow components drawing lines in front of it.
 Attacks cause damage to the player and affects their Health stat.*

 ***AI Behavior In Action***